Up-to-date information on drought conditions in the region is available at: http://droughtmonitor.unl.edu/

 - The third charge of the WRC is to propose policy or regulatory changes or preparation of a capital improvement plan, including cost estimates.

-The vision of the WRC is to develop a comprehensive understanding of the status and condition of Shutesbury's water resources and what actions are needed to protect them.
+The vision of the WRC was to develop a comprehensive understanding of the status and condition of Shutesbury's water resources and what actions would be needed to protect them.